Our Degree Apprenticeships give existing apprentices, employees and school/college leavers a different route to

-These programmes can be studied as a stand-alone qualification or as part of a higher apprenticeship or degree apprenticeship, which combine nationally recognised accredited practical work-based learning with academic study.
+These programmes can be studied as part of a higher apprenticeship or degree apprenticeship, which combine nationally recognised accredited practical work-based learning with academic study.
 The academic programme (foundation degree or HNC) is taught at the AMRC Training Centre over a long teaching day, on a dayrelease model, with further study required by students outside the classroom.

 Our Degree Apprenticeships include:

 Our Degree Apprenticeship with Foundation Degrees are delivered using a blend of face to face learning - lectures, seminars and tutorials - with online and self-paced learning and support to enable the students to combine their studies with full time employment.
 The programme has been designed in partnership with academic staff and employers to ensure students can graduate equipped to meet the current and future needs of the advanced manufacturing sector.

 We have three foundation degrees to choose from: